COVID 19 (Coronavirus) Informational Page

 Dear Members and Guests,

 The Florida VRMA has established this informational page to keep you aware of real time updates to the ongoing COVID19 situation throughout Florida.
 Please utilize this information to get the latest updates for your business and your guests.
 The Florida VRMA is working closely with the Governors Office, Florida Department of Health, Visit Florida, the Dept. of Economic Opportunity, and other state agencies to bring you clear and factual reports.
-We are engaged each week on 3 regularly scheduled conference calls with these state agencies to collect updates and share them with you.
+We are engaged each week on 2 regularly scheduled conference calls with these state agencies to collect updates and share them with you.
 As always, please refer to the following health and travel websites for more factual reporting.
-We Do Not rely on or agree with news stories which spread fear and anxiety.

 Florida vacation rental owners and managers are the finest and most resilient hospitality providers in the world and we are working collectively to accommodate guests in all situations.
 Vacation rentals continue to be the safest alternative in lodging because guests are not co-mingled with other guests in crowded public spaces.
 Together with other tourism partners like Visit Florida and all of our destination marketing partners across the state, we are working on positive messaging and precautionary information to make everyone aware of this fluid situation.
 Please take every precaution to keep your family, guests and your employees safe during these times of uncertainty.